 A Unified Development Ordinance (UDO) combines zoning regulations and subdivision regulations, as well as other Village regulations such as design guidelines, sign regulations, and stormwater regulations into a single document.
 Zoning, which provides the foundation for the UDO, is a tool used to enforce planning decisions that can regulate the look and feel of an area, promote or restrict certain uses, and promote public health, safety, and welfare.
 With the completion of the Village Comprehensive Plan Update in 2016, a directive of the Plan was to update zoning, subdivision, and sign regulations for clear and modernized standards and efficient administrative processes.
-The Village will be working with a consultant on the project, Houseal Lavigne Associates, LLC, and estimates the project will take approximately two years to complete.
+The Village will be working with a consultant on the project, Houseal Lavigne Associates, LLC (HLA), and estimates the project will take approximately two years to complete.
 More information on the UDO project can be found on the UDO Project Website.

 Draft District Standards Workshop (August 2019): HLA has completed the Zoning District specific standards section of the UDO, including updates to zoning district bulk and dimensional standards and the permitted and special use table, and presented the draft standards and the use table to the Plan Commission at a workshop on August 26, 2019.
 The draft standards and use table can be found at the UDO Project website.
 The next step will be for HLA to complete draft provisions specific to uses within various zoning districts, along with District specific standards for areas such as Village Overlay Districts, parking standards, and landscaping standards.
-These draft use provisions and standards are tentatively scheduled to be reviewed by the Plan Commission at a workshop in November.

 Preliminary Recommendations Workshop (June 2019): HLA has completed a preliminary assessment of the Village's Zoning, Sign, Fence, and Subdivision Codes and presented their recommendations to the Plan Commission at their meeting on June 24, 2019.
 The memo can reviewed on the project website.
 The next step will be for HLA to complete draft District Standards later this summer.